bhkashani-cmd/academic-site/_pages/contact.md

 ## Academic Profiles

+Academic profiles and research activities can be accessed through the following platforms:

-Google Scholar
+- Google Scholar
-ORCID
+- ORCID
-ResearchGate
+- ResearchGate
-LinkedIn
+- LinkedIn